-1-3 inches of new growth Apogee 62.5-250 ppm 2.75-9 oz (lb)/100 gal (Late bloom-early netal fall
+1-3 inches of new growth Apogee 62.5-250 ppm 2.75-9 oz (lb)/100 gal (Late bloom-early petal fall

 The first application should be made as soon as shoot growth begins with a second spray 2-3 weeks after the first.
 In some cases a third application may be required.
-Do not apply Apogee within 10 days of chemical thinners.
+Unless Apogee is applied for fire blight control, we do not recommend initial application greater than 4 oz/100 gal. of ai.
+The second and third applications should be at the 2 to 3 oz/100 gal rates.
 Do not apply more than 48 ounces of Apogee per acre within any 21-day interval, and a max of 99 oz of Apogee per acre per season.
 Always use a surfactant and a water conditioner such as ammonium sulfate, Choice or Quest (these products control "hard water" deactivation of Apogee).
 Do not tank-mix with sprays containing calcium.
 Use of Apogee may necessitate use of increased chemical thinning to achieve desired crop load.
 Apogee must be applied well in advance of the appearance of fire blight symptoms to be effective for fire blight suppression.
 To control vigor in only the top of the tree, directed sprays to the top of the tree.

-Timing Product Concentration Product Rate of Formulated Product INDUCTION OF LATERAL BRANC CHING IN NURSE ERY TREES When Terminal Shoot is 26-32" long Promalin 125-500 ppm 0.25-1 pt/5 gal
+Timing Product Concentration Produc t Rate of Formulated Product INDUCTION OF LATERAL BRANCHING IN NURSERY TREES When Terminal Shoot is 26-32" long Promalin 125-500 ppm 0.25-1 pt/5 gal